larntz/artui/README.md

 ## Overview

 This is a TUI app for interacting with ArgoCD and managing apps.
-It's in very early stages and basically just a toy project that I may someday spend more time finishing...

 ![screenshot](screenshots/artui.png)